aminalaee/sqladmin/docs/index.md

 ---

-# SQLAlchemy Admin dashboard for Starlette/FastAPI
+# SQLAlchemy Admin for Starlette/FastAPI

 SQLAdmin is a flexible Admin interface for SQLAlchemy models.